-State and local checking agencies received an estimated 4.083 million firearm transfer applications during 1999; an estimated 123,000 applications were rejected, a rejection rate of 3.0% (FBI checks are not included in these figures or in the analysis below).
-Included in these figures are applications for transfers, permits required for transfers, and carry permits that could be used to exempt the holder from a point-of-transfer background check.
+State and local checking agencies received an estimated 3.4 million firearm transfer applications during 2000; an estimated 86,000 applications were rejected, a rejection rate of 2.5% (FBI checks are not included in these figures).
+The 2000 statistics include applications for transfers, permits required for transfers, and carry permits that could be used to exempt the holder from a point-of-transfer background check.
 This national estimate combined actual counts from statewide reporting agencies with an estimate for aggregated local agencies.
-The rejection rates for the various types of firearm approval systems were estimated to be 3.6% for instant approvals, 2.4% for purchase permits, 2.1% for exempt carry permits, and 0.9% for other approval systems.
-The predominant reason (72.5%) for rejection of an application by a State or local checking agency was the applicant's indictment or conviction for a felony offense.
-(See Background Checks for Firearm Transfers, 1999, June 2000, NCJ 180882.)
+The rejection rates among statewide agencies for the various types of firearm approval systems were estimated to be 3.0% for instant approvals, 1.8% for purchase permits, 2.3% for exempt carry permits, and 1.0% for other approval systems.
+The rejection rates among local agencies for the various types of firearm approval systems were estimated to be 2.1% for purchase permits, 1.9% for exempt carry permits, and 0.5% for other approval systems (no local agencies administer instant approval systems).
+The predominant reason (57.6%) for rejection of an application by a State or local checking agency was the applicant's indictment or conviction for a felony offense.
+(See Background Checks for Firearm Transfers, 2000, July 2001, NCJ 187985.)

-The number of applications received and rejected, and rejection rates for statewide agencies during 1999 are reproduced in table 1.
-Sixteen instant approval systems exhibit the widest variation in rejection rates, ranging from 0.4% (New Jersey) to 6.7% (Colorado).
-Statewide rejection rates for purchase permit applications are available only from New Jersey (1.7%) and Illinois (2.8%).
-Rejection rates for eight States that reported exempt carry permit counts range between 0.8% (Mississippi) and 2.7% (Indiana).
-Complete statewide data was reported by two "other approval" systems for firearm transfer applications, California (0.9%) and Maryland (1.8%).
+Statewide rates The number of applications received and rejected, and rejection rates for statewide agencies during 2000 are reproduced in table 1.
+Seventeen instant approval systems exhibit the widest variation in rejection rates, ranging from 0.3% (Connecticut) to 7.2% (Tennessee).
+Statewide rejection rates for purchase permit applications are available from Connecticut (0.1%), New Jersey (1.7%), and Illinois (2.0%).
+Rejection rates for seven States that reported exempt carry permit counts range between 0.4% (North Dakota) and 2.7% (Indiana).
+Complete statewide data was reported by two "other approval" systems for firearm transfer applications, California (0.9%) and Maryland (1.7%).

-Variation among States in rejection rates may be influenced by many interrelated factors: type of approval system, number of years the system has operated, extent of State firearm regulation, length of time allowed for an agency to complete a check, extent of automation of criminal histories and other records, the decision-making process for records with missing arrest dispositions, appeal procedures, types of firearm transfers subject to checks, and differences in crime rates and economic characteristics among local communities and States.
+Variation among States in rejection rates may be influenced by many interrelated factors: type of approval system, number of years the system has operated, extent of State firearm regulation, length of time allowed for an agency to complete a check, extent of automation of criminal histories and other records, the decision-making process for records with missing arrest dispositions, processing and reporting of appeals, types of firearm transfers subject to checks, and differences in crime rates and economic characteristics among local communities and States.
 Additional research is needed to determine the relationship between each factor and the rejection rates.
 Although the full impact of these factors has not been quantified, a few observations are possible from the limited information available.